 - High-quality audio

-Also, you can get a family subscription for $14.99 where you can get a subscription in bulk for multiple devices (as you would see in a family).
-Spotify is available on all major platforms including Linux and is supported for Windows 10 devices thoroughly.
+Also, you can get a family subscriptions where you can get a subscription in bulk for multiple devices (as you would see in a family).
+Spotify is available on all major platforms including Linux and is supported for Windows devices thoroughly.

 Sadly, Spotify does not allow the app to be working if you are in an unsupported country because the service is not yet launched here.
-But there is a simple trick by which you can make use of this service in India and this trick does not just works on Windows but on all platforms.
+But there is a simple trick by which you can make use of this service and this trick does not just work on Windows but on all platforms.

 So, without any further ado, we should just jump right in.